Know your rights

 Download PDF

-If you’re experiencing financial hardship and struggling to pay off debt, it’s important to understand your rights.
-Knowing your rights can help you when you are talking with your creditors and looking at how to resolve your debt problems.
+If you’re experiencing financial hardship and struggling to pay off debt, it is important to understand what your rights are.
+Knowing your rights can help you when you are talking with your creditors and looking at how best to resolve your debt problems.

-While you have rights, it’s important to be aware that your creditors also have rights under the law.
+While you have rights, be aware that your creditors also have rights under the law.
 These rights allow your creditor to pursue you for money you owe them.
 Read more about creditors’ rights on the Debt collection page.

-If your debt situation is complex, or you’re feeling overwhelmed, call us on 1800 007 007 to speak to a financial counsellor.
+If your debt situation is complex, or you are feeling overwhelmed, call us on 1800 007 007 to speak to a financial counsellor.

-If you’d prefer to chat to a financial counsellor online, you can use our live chat service by clicking the chat icon in the bottom right corner of your screen.
+If you would prefer to chat to a financial counsellor online, you can use our live chat service by clicking the chat icon in the bottom right corner of your screen.

 Know your rights

-You cannot be sent to prison because you cannot pay a debt (except for fines).
+You cannot be sent to prison because you cannot or do not pay a debt (except for fines because they are penalties).

 Credit Law

-The credit law applies to loans and leases for personal purposes.
+The Credit Law applies to credit cards, loans and leases for personal purposes.
 It also applies to finance and mortgage brokers.
-Some of the important rights you have are:
+Some of the important rights you have under the Credit Law are:

-1. Disputes about your loan can be decided in free external dispute resolution
+2. Having a dispute about your loan decided in free external dispute resolution if you are unable to resolve it with your creditor

-5. Only provide you with credit that is “not unsuitable”.
+6. That the credit you are provided you with is “not unsuitable”.
 This means that the loan is affordable and it meets your needs.

 Payday loans